Dodgers vs. Blue Jays Player Props Betting Odds

 Freeman Stats

-- Freeman hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .579 with two doubles, three home runs, five walks and seven RBI.
+- Freeman hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .450 with a double, three home runs, four walks and six RBI.

 Freeman Recent Games